 So here are a few healthier meals that we enjoyed this week:

 Tagliatelle Carbonara, with added spinach and pine nuts.
 Made using ham rather than fried bacon like I normally would!

 A veggie filled stir fry with no sugary sauces, just soy sauce and Chinese spices.

-Pizza Fiorentina from this recipe on the Waitrose recipe finder, all made from scratch, only minus the egg and with the addition of roasted red peppers!
+Pizza Fiorentina from the Waitrose recipe finder, all made from scratch, only minus the egg and with the addition of roasted red peppers!

 So how did we feel after a week of healthy food swaps?
 Not horrific!
 I did miss the occasional chocolate biscuit, but found that grabbing a handful of cashew nuts actually filled me up a lot more!
 Snacks of plain yoghurt with defrosted berries replaced the muffins I used to enjoy, and Athena approved too which is always a bonus!
 Next week I’ll be trying some Quinoa salads with avocado and apples, and will be taking cashew nut butter to work to dip my apples and crackers in as an at-my-desk snack!
 I also plan to start swapping to meat substitutes like Quorn mince and sausages once a week too.

 Overall it was actually pretty easy to make small changes to our meal plan to help us to be more healthy without really thinking about it, and I think my shopping habits will be changing going forwards!… but I’ll let you in on a little secret; I did sneak a tub of Ben n Jerry’s Fro Yo (or two…) into my trolley.
 In my defence it is much healthier than regular ice cream, and I’m blaming it on a pregnancy craving!

 What changes could you make to your weekly shop and meal plan to start making little differences?